Best Zoom Alternatives for 2025: Top Video Conferencing Tools

 Webex Meetings is a slightly more complex and pricier version of Zoom.
 The app makes up for this in generous storage capacity and great video and audio quality.

 For example, if you’re accustomed to joining meetings in one click, prepare for a multiple-step process with Webex Meetings.
-You’ll need some patience during the registration, to begin with, and then you’ll have to decipher the confusing password system.
+To begin with, you’ll need some patience during the registration, and then you’ll have to decipher the confusing password system

 This is where the app almost lost me — until I joined my first test meeting experience and got hooked.

-If you’re looking for a great high-definition video collaboration space for your team, you’ll enjoy the look, feel, and productivity Webex Meetings provides with lag-free audio, high-definition video, and collaboration features such as:
+If you’re looking for a great high-definition video collaboration space for your team, you’ll enjoy Webex Meetings.
+It provides lag-free audio, high-definition video, and collaboration features such as:

 However, the free version only features a limited offer with 40-minute group video calls, local meeting recording, and no closed captions or co-hosts, which significantly ties the hands of teams with limited budgets.